PrasanthK-2004/Learn-C-Programming/Pointers.md

 ---

-## 33. Size of Variable Using Pointer
+## Problem 33.
+Size of Variable Using Pointer

 ```c
 #include<stdio.h>